The model theory of Commutative Near Vector Spaces: Preliminaries

-For a near vector space the action of $F$ on $V$ is, in general, \textit{not} commutative (although for this paper we assume a commutative action).
-Non-commutative examples can be constructed from near fields, see example 3.1.3 in \cite{karinsthesis}, for a detailed description of this.
+For a near-vector space the action of $F$ on $V$ is, in general, \textit{not} commutative (although for this paper we assume a commutative action).
+Non-commutative examples can be constructed from near-fields, see Example 3.1.3 in \cite{karinsthesis}, for a detailed description of this.